 Step 2

-Heat the oil in a vast broiler-safe skillet over medium intensity.
+Heat the oil in a large broiler-safe skillet over medium-high heat.
 Add the chicken thighs and cook for 5-6 minutes on each side or until brilliant brown.
-Eliminate the chicken from the skillet and put it to the side on a plate.
+Remove the chicken from the skillet and put it to the side on a plate.

 Step 3